-For Suspensions 5-15 school days
+For of Suspensions 5-15 days

-If the parents / carers of an excluded student make written representations
+If the parents of an excluded student make written representations

-- The committee will consider them. - No statutory time limits apply to the consideration of such exclusions. - The committee has the discretion to agree to a meeting to discuss the exclusion, if this is requested by the parents / carers. - In the case of a fixed term exclusion of more than 5 but not more than 15 school days, the committee, once having agreed to hold a meeting will hold that meeting between the 6th and the 50th school day after receiving notice of the exclusion from the Head teacher.
+- The committee will consider them. - No statutory time limits apply to the consideration of such suspensions. - The committee has the discretion to agree to a meeting to discuss the suspension, if this is requested by the parents. - In the case of a suspension of more than 5 but not more than 15 school days, the committee, once having agreed to hold a meeting will hold that meeting between the 6th and the 50th school day after receiving notice of the exclusion from the Head teacher.